Barry Greenstein: Poker career

 Greenstein has appeared in each of the first three series of Poker Superstars Invitational Tournament and all seven seasons of the GSN series High Stakes Poker.
 He has also appeared in the first three seasons of the late night series Poker After Dark on NBC.
 Greenstein has also won two World Poker Tour (WPT) titles: the Fifth Annual Jack Binion World Poker Open ($1,278,370), and 2006 WPT Invitational at the Commerce Casino ($100,000).
 He has also won two other WPT titles in special events: WPT Father and Sons Tournament, 2006 World Poker Finals; and WPT Poker by the Book: Chapter 2.
 As of 2008, he began donating his net winnings to charity.
-At the 2008 World Series of Poker (WSOP), Greenstein cashed in six events for a total of $768,461.
+At the 2008 World Series of Poker (WSOP), Greenstein cashed in six events, including the H.O.R.S.E. $50,000 event, for a total of $768,461.
 He also finished second in the 2008 WSOP Player of the Year standings, behind Erick Lindgren.
 In 2011, Greenstein cashed five times at the World Series of Poker, including a 3rd place in the $10,000 Limit Hold'em Championship for $169,512 and a 15th place in the $50,000 Player's Championship.

 In 2005, Greenstein wrote a book titled Ace on the River.
 Tuan Le, a WPT Season 3 champion, claims that book showed him how to succeed on the poker circuit.
 Greenstein is known for giving away a free copy of his book to the player who eliminates him in a tournament, including his autograph and details of the hand.
 Greenstein taught former girlfriend Mimi Tran how to play poker in exchange for her teaching him how to speak Vietnamese.
 He also played online at PokerStars, under the alias "barryg1" and was a member of the cardroom's Team PokerStars.

 He accepted a bet of $10,000 from 2+2 Poker Forums to say "lol donkaments" on an episode of High Stakes Poker, which he did after winning a hand against professional poker player Erick Lindgren.
 After the initial $10,000, he also received a further $45,000 in donations from other charitable poker players who were amused by the bet.

 World Series of Poker bracelets

-As of 2018, his total live tournament winnings exceed $8,350,000.
+As of 2023, his total live tournament winnings exceed $8,500,000.
 His 102 WSOP cashes account for $3,148,034 of those winnings.